gb221/alexjvale/_notes/llms-and-margins.md

 In 2023 BCG and the Harvard Business School released [a research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4573321#).
 It looked at how their consultants performed on a series of tests - some were given access to GPT-4, and some weren’t.
 The results were decidedly clear: access to AI made the consultants >20% better at their jobs.

 ![bcg-study-quality-curves.png](/resources/images/bcg-study-quality-curves.png)
-*'GPT + Overview' were a cohort who were given prompt engineering tutorials beforehand*

 BCG’s entire business model revolves around selling their consultants’ time and their entire moat revolves around their association with quality.
 Now, for a tiny fraction of their annual salaries, their consultants are provably 20% better.